 where $\iota>0$ is a small constant to ensure numerical stability.
 Spectral clustering is then applied to $\bm{\Phi}$ to partition clients into $K$ clusters \cite{ng2001spectral,von2007tutorial} and obtain the initial cluster parameters $\{\bm u^0_{k}\}_{k=1}^{K}$.
 The resulting cluster centroids are then used to initialize the cluster-specific priors and client memberships.

-On the clients' side, the clients first update the cluster identity using Eq. \eqref{Client-cFedBayes-ID} and then make some local iterations to update its parameters and localized global parameters.
+On the clients' side, the clients first update the cluster identity using Eq. \eqref{Client-cFedBayes-ID} and then make some local iterations to update their parameters and localized global parameters.
 Then the clients upload their cluster identity and localized global parameters to the server.
 Based on the uploaded information, the server updates the parameters for all clusters.
 We can give the algorithm in Algorithm \ref{Algorithm_sFedBayes}.